PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/261-first-60-fps-video-website-news.md

 ::: {style="text-align:center;"}
 :::

-I\'m proud to announce our first 60 FPS youtube video (and possibly the first 60 FPS Kingdom Hearts 2 video on the internet), after 60 FPS videos got enabled a couple of days ago.
+I'm proud to announce our first 60 FPS youtube video (and possibly the first 60 FPS Kingdom Hearts 2 video on the internet), after 60 FPS videos got enabled a couple of days ago.
 The gameplay has been recorded with the 60 FPS patch from our forum members and at 6x native resolution.
-It\'s not as smooth as the original file, but still you can finally see how lovely it looks on PCSX2 without frame dropping! **All our youtube videos from now on will be 50/60 FPS!**
+It's not as smooth as the original file, but still you can finally see how lovely it looks on PCSX2 without frame dropping! **All our youtube videos from now on will be 50/60 FPS!**